ssu-humane/factcheck-ko-c2e2/README.md

 # A Contrastive Learning Method for Automated Fact-Checking (C2E2)

-This repository includes the implementation of a C2E2 contrastive learning method for a Korean fact-check dataset.
+This repository includes the implementation of the C2E2 contrastive learning method for a Korean fact-check dataset.

 ## Data